-The Painted Mantra
+The Rubin The Painted Mantra

 Tibetan calligraphy is a contemplative practice, or a Dharma art, known to purify and heal the practitioner.
 Join Tashi Mannox, calligrapher and artist, as he demonstrates the actualization of the Medicine Buddha Mantra, and invites the audience to draw with him.
 Part lecture/demonstration, part workshop.
 No experience necessary.